a-kuntz/WebRPC/doc/Roadmap.md

 - [x] Find an alternative to CMAKE_CXX_FLAGS to enable warnings
 - [x] add polymorphic value_t::get<>() to remove boost::get<>() from sample server impl
 - [ ] add tree representation for struct serialization
+- [x] extend version info with git details and add to sampleserver and sampleclient